juxt/yada/dev/resources/user-guide.md

 ### Where yada fits

 There is a great number of libraries available to Clojure programmers to help develop web applications.
-Let's explain where yada fits into a Clojure web application and why you might want to use it in yours.
+Let's explain where yada fits.

 During a web request, a browser (or other user agent) establishes a connection with a web server and sends a request encoded according to